 Harrity is excited to announce our first Women’s Workshop.
 A select group of women will participate in a 3-day long program geared towards an introduction to the practice of patent law.
 This program will take place during the week of May 21-23, 2018 and is open to 1L’s, 2L’s, 3L’s and recent law school graduates.

 Elaine Spector is Counsel at Harrity & Harrity with over 20 years of experience in intellectual property law.
 Prior to joining Harrity & Harrity, she was the Senior Intellectual Property Manager for Johns Hopkins Technology Ventures where she managed over 500 matters in medical and software related technologies.
 Prior to her in-house position, Elaine worked in private practice for over 15 years handling various intellectual property matters, including patent application drafting and prosecution, trademark prosecution and enforcement, as well as litigating complex patent cases in federal courts.
-Elaine is on the Diversity and Women’s Committee at Harrity & Harrity, and is the Canada and Central/South America Liaison for the AIPLA Women in IP Law Committee.
-She is also a member of the Push Forward subcommittee for the IPO Women in IP Law Committee.
-Elaine is passionate about helping other women in Intellectual Property find and maintain their life-work balance.
+Elaine is on the Diversity Committee and leads the Women’s Committee at Harrity, and is the Canada and Central/South America Liaison for the AIPLA Women in IP Law Committee.
+She’s also a member of the Push Forward subcommittee for the IPO Women in IP Law Committee.
+Elaine is passionate about helping IP Professionals find and maintain a life-work balance.

 Mercedes K. Meyer, Ph.D., a partner in the Intellectual Property Practice Group at Drinker Biddle & Reath LLP, has an extensive prosecution and due diligence practice in biotechnology, chemical, and pharmaceutical patents.
 She drafts, prosecutes, and opines on U.S. patents and patent applications in the areas of proteins, antibodies, stem cells, pharmaceuticals, food and beverages, animal health, and genomics.
 She oversees patent portfolio management and strategy in the U.S. and globally.
 She advises on biotechnology-related bioethics issues, as well as legal ethics issues, given her book Patent Prosecution Ethics (2nded.
 2013) which she co-authored with David Hricik.
 Mercedes received her bachelor’s degree in chemistry from Bryn Mawr College in 1988, her Ph.D. in virology from the University of Texas M.D.
 Anderson Cancer Center in 1994 and her J.D. from the University of Houston Law Center in 1996.
 She is admitted to practice in Texas and the District of Columbia and registered to practice before the USPTO.